 Visit Dr. Ruiz & Associates, Inc for a dentist in Burbank

-If you’re experiencing tooth sensitivity (or another issue) and are looking for a dentist in Burbank or the Burbank area, come visit our office, Dr. Ruiz & Associates, Inc. Dr. Ruiz is a respected dentist, educator, and researcher who has even developed a smile design technique that dentists all around the world use.
+If you’re experiencing tooth sensitivity, have a question for a dentist, or are looking for a dentist in Burbank or the Burbank area, come visit our office, Dr. Ruiz & Associates, Inc. Dr. Ruiz is a respected dentist, educator, and researcher who has even developed a smile design technique that dentists all around the world use.
 Dr. Ruiz is also known as a pioneer in supra-gingival minimally invasive dentistry, or “above the gums dentistry,” which is a healthier form of dentistry that protects soft oral tissues and produces long-lasting, beautiful results.
 Learn more about our dental checkups and cleanings and check out our Google reviews!